JMMackenzie/term-weighting-efficiency/README.md

 Again, assuming the tools have been build and you have built the indexes, you can run the queries in two ways.
 Firstly, the `search-effectiveness.sh` script will conduct the query processing and evaluate the results.
 Secondly, the `search-efficiency.sh` script will run the timing experiments.
-Detailed guides are presented in the [step-by-step search](https://github.com/JMMackenzie/term-weighting-efficiency/blob/master/searching.md) guide.
+Please refer directly to these scripts for further information.